nicobambach/GATES/README.md

 │   └── (annotation databases)
 └── YYYY-MM-DD_HH-MM-SS_gates.log
 ```
 The most important output files are `*_variants_filtered_passed_annotated.vcf.gz` and `*_variants_filtered_passed_annotated_table.tsv`.
 These contain the final high-confidence somatic variants in both VCF format (for downstream analysis) and tab-delimited format (for easy viewing in Excel).
 The VCF file includes all variant annotations from Funcotator, while the TSV table provides the same information in a more accessible format.
 The `*_filtering_stats.txt` file provides a summary of how many variants passed or failed each filtering step, which is useful for quality assessment.
 If the `--keep-all` flag is used, all variants, even those that did not pass filtering, are kept and annotated.
-In this case, the `*_variants_filtered_passed_annotated.vcf.gz` and `*_variants_filtered_passed_annotated_table.tsv` are instead named `*_variants_filtered_all_annotated.vcf.gz` and `*_variants_filtered_all_annotated_table.tsv`, respectively.
-Using the `--keep-all` flag is not recommended and will cause increased run times.
+In this case, the output VCF and table files will include `filtered_all_annotated` as opposed to `filtered_passed_annotated`.
+Using the `--keep-all` flag is not recommended as it will retain low-confidence variant calls and will also increase runtime.

 ## Dependencies